From Tutte to Floater and Gotsman: On the Resolution of Planar Straight-line Drawings and Morphs: Piecewise Linear FG-Morphs

-We conclude the paper by proving that our results on the resolution of FG-morphs can be applied to ``approximate'' such morphs with a finite number of linear morphs.
+In this section, we prove that our results on the resolution of FG-morphs can be applied to ``approximate'' such morphs with a finite number of linear morphs.

 A \emph{linear morph} $\langle \Gamma_0, \Gamma_1 \rangle$ between two planar straight-line drawings $\Gamma_0$ and $\Gamma_1$ of the same plane graph moves each vertex with uniform speed along a straight-line segment from its position in $\Gamma_0$ to its position in $\Gamma_1$; a linear morph does not necessarily guarantee planarity for its intermediate drawings, see, e.g.,~\cite{aaccdd-hmpgd-17,ekp-ifm-03}.
-A \emph{piece-wise linear morph} between two planar straight-line drawings $\Gamma_0$ and $\Gamma_1$ of the same plane graph is a morph between $\Gamma_0$ and $\Gamma_1$ composed of a sequence of linear morphs.
-Hence, a piece-wise linear morph can be described by a sequence $\langle \Gamma_0=\Psi_0,\Psi_1,\dots,\Psi_k=\Gamma_1 \rangle$ of planar straight-line drawings, where $\langle \Psi_i, \Psi_{i+1} \rangle$ is a linear morph, for $i=0,\dots,k-1$.
-We show how Theorem~\ref{th:lower-bound-morph} implies that, for any two drawings $\Gamma_0$ and $\Gamma_1$ of a plane graph, there exist an FG-morph $\mathcal M$ between $\Gamma_0$ and $\Gamma_1$ and a finite sequence of drawings in $\mathcal M$, such that the first drawing in the sequence is $\Gamma_0$, the last drawing in the sequence is $\Gamma_1$, and the piece-wise linear morph defined by such a sequence of drawings is planar.
+A \emph{piecewise linear morph} between two planar straight-line drawings $\Gamma_0$ and $\Gamma_1$ of the same plane graph is a morph between $\Gamma_0$ and $\Gamma_1$ composed of a sequence of linear morphs.
+Hence, a piecewise linear morph can be described by a sequence $\langle \Gamma_0=\Psi_0,\Psi_1,\dots,\Psi_k=\Gamma_1 \rangle$ of planar straight-line drawings, where $\langle \Psi_i, \Psi_{i+1} \rangle$ is a linear morph, for $i=0,\dots,k-1$.
+Piecewise linear morphs have been thoroughly investigated in recent years, see, e.g.,~\cite{aaccdd-hmpgd-17,adflpr-omcd-15,abc-pd-19,bbd-hmt-19,bhl-msd-19,befklow-mpgd3d-23,ddf-upm-20,DBLP:journals/jgaa/EricksonL23,DBLP:journals/comgeo/KleistKLSSS19}; notably, it is known that, for any two planar straight-line drawings of the same $n$-vertex plane graph, there exists a piecewise linear morph consisting of $O(n)$ linear morphs that preserves the planarity of the drawing at any time~\cite{aaccdd-hmpgd-17,DBLP:journals/jgaa/EricksonL23}.

+We show how Theorem~\ref{th:lower-bound-morph} implies that, for any two drawings $\Gamma_0$ and $\Gamma_1$ of a plane graph, there exist an FG-morph $\mathcal M$ between $\Gamma_0$ and $\Gamma_1$ and a finite sequence of drawings in $\mathcal M$, such that the first drawing in the sequence is $\Gamma_0$, the last drawing in the sequence is $\Gamma_1$, and the piecewise linear morph defined by such a sequence of drawings is planar.
+Note that the piecewise linear morph is not part of $\mathcal M$, whereas it is a sequence of linear morphs, where each linear morph occurs between two drawings of $\mathcal M$.

 \begin{theorem} Let $\Gamma_0$ and $\Gamma_1$ be any two planar straight-line drawings of an $n$-vertex maximal plane graph $G$ such that the outer faces of $\Gamma_0$ and $\Gamma_1$ are delimited by the same triangle $\Delta$.
 Let $r$ be the minimum between the resolution of $\Gamma_0$ and $\Gamma_1$.
 There exist an FG-morph $\mathcal M=\{\Gamma_t: t\in [0,1]\}$ between $\Gamma_0$ and $\Gamma_1$ and a sequence $\langle \Psi_0,\Psi_1,\dots,\Psi_k\rangle$ of planar straight-line drawings of $G$ such that: